 - A19.
-Matters relevant to the auditor's evaluation^{13a} of the possible effect on the financial statements include: - The potential financial consequences of identified or suspected non-compliance with laws and regulations on the financial statements including, for example, the imposition of fines, penalties, damages, threat of expropriation of assets, ^{13b} enforced discontinuation of operations, and litigation.
+Matters relevant to the auditor's evaluation^{13b} of the possible effect on the financial statements include: - The potential financial consequences of identified or suspected non-compliance with laws and regulations on the financial statements including, for example, the imposition of fines, penalties, damages, threat of expropriation of assets,^{13c} enforced discontinuation of operations, and litigation. - Whether the potential financial consequences require disclosure. - Whether the potential financial consequences are so serious as to call into question the fair presentation of the financial statements, or otherwise make the financial statements misleading.